ErikRHanson/best_quotes/README.md

 ### This is a test project for the rules gem.

-Please see rules.gem documentation for information.
+Please see rulers.gem documentation for information.